sodadata/docs/soda-cloud/sso.md

 Once your organization enables SSO for all Soda Cloud users, Soda Cloud blocks all non-SSO login attempts and password changes via <a href="https://cloud.soda.io/login" target="_blank">cloud.soda.io/login<a/>.
 If an employee attempts a non-SSO login or attempts to change a password using "Forgot password?" on <a href="https://cloud.soda.io/login" target="_blank">cloud.soda.io/login<a/>, Soda Cloud presents a message that explains that they must log in or change their password using their SSO provider.

+Soda Cloud supports both Identity Provider Initiated (IdP-initiated), and Service Provider Initiated (SP-initiated) single sign-on integrations.
+Be sure to incidate which type of SSO your organization uses when setting it up with the Soda Support team.

 ## Add Soda Cloud to Azure AD